Karma3969/JavaFXcollisionSimulator/README.md

 This is my first project
-it us a collion simulator with user input
+it is a collion simulator with user input